-For the best swimming lake near Sun Peaks, Heffley Lake is the place to go.
+For a swimming lake near Sun Peaks, Heffley Lake is really the only place to go.
 Located just about 15-20 minutes down the hill from the resort on the main road to/from Sun Peaks, Heffley is a nice, clean lake that offers many recreational activities for all ages to enjoy, including:

 - stand up paddleboarding